PostHog/posthog.com/contents/tutorials/flutter-ab-tests.md

 ---
-title: "How to run A/B tests in Flutter"
+title: "How to set up A/B tests in Flutter"
 date: 2024-02-27
 author: ["lior-neu-ner"]
 tags: ['experimentation']